Visiting the Cristo Rey Church, Loretto Chapel and St. Francis Cathedral in Santa Fe, New Mexico

 Loretto Chapel Staircase

 Construction of this chapel for the Sisters of Loretto was almost completed when it was discovered that the original plans for a staircase up to the choir loft would not fit.
-The nuns prayed for a solution to their problem when lo and behold a carpenter appeared out of nowhere and built this fabulous staircase using wood that was not local and no nails.
+The nuns prayed for a solution to their problem.
+A carpenter appeared out of nowhere and built this fabulous staircase using wood that was not local and no nails.

 The curved staircase making two complete 360 degree turns also had no visible means of support.
 After completion the carpenter disappeared receiving no pay from the nuns.

-They would like to think that it was St. Joseph himself who arrived (as he is the patron saint of carpenters) and who did this "miraculous" building of this staircase in answer to their prayers.
+They would like to think that it was St. Joseph himself who arrived and did this miraculous building of this staircase in answer to their prayers.
+St. Joseph is the patron saint of carpenters

 No matter who created it, it is a masterful piece of construction and draws many tourists who like to gaze upon it in wonderment.